TLF-Federal-Procurement-Insight-7.jpg

 • The government suffering unacceptable delays in fulfilling its requirements.

 While full and open competition remains the cornerstone of federal contracting, there are situations where sole-source procurements are necessary and appropriate.
-Such situations may include the acquisition of highly specialized products or services.
-Sole-source contracting may also be utilized to meet certain procurement objectives.
-FAR § 6.302-1 also provides a list of situations where sole-source procurements may be appropriate.
-For instance, sole-source procurements may be necessary due to limited data rights, patent restrictions, copyright issues, or other similar circumstances.
-By understanding the requirements for sole-source contracting along with the exceptions outlined in FAR § 6.302-1, prospective contractors can position themselves to identify and pursue potential sole-source opportunities that align with their offerings.
+Such situations may involve unsolicited research proposals or the government's necessity to acquire highly specialized equipment or services on short notice.
+Furthermore, FAR 6.302–1 provides a list of scenarios where sole-source procurements may be appropriate.
+For instance, sole-source procurements may be necessary due to limited data rights, patent restrictions, copyright issues, or to meet certain procurement objectives.
+By understanding the requirements for sole-source contracting along with the exceptions outlined in FAR 6.302–1, prospective contractors can position themselves to identify and pursue potential sole-source opportunities that align with their offerings or protest improper sole-source awards, such as those based upon the government's lack of advanced planning.

 This Federal Procurement Insight is provided as a general summary of the applicable law in the practice area and does not constitute legal advice.
 Contractors wishing to learn more are encouraged to consult the TILLIT LAW PLLC Client Portal or Contact Us to determine how the law would apply in a specific situation.